huggingface/transformers/CONTRIBUTING.md

    are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged;
 4. Make sure existing tests pass;
 5. Add high-coverage tests.
-No quality testing = no merge.
+No quality test, no merge.
  - If you are adding a new model, make sure that you use `ModelTester.all_model_classes = (MyModel, MyModelWithLMHead,...)`, which triggers the common tests.
  - If you are adding new `@slow` tests, make sure they pass using `RUN_SLOW=1 python -m pytest tests/test_my_new_model.py`.
- - If you are adding a new tokenizer, write tests, and make sure `RUN_SLOW=1 python -m pytest tests/test_tokenization_{your_model_name}.py` passes.
 CircleCI does not run them.
-6. All public methods must have informative docstrings that work nicely with sphinx.
-See `modeling_ctrl.py` for an example.
+6. All public methods must have informative docstrings;

 ### Tests